fakela/documentation/get-started/platform-tour.md

   ]
 }
 [/block]

-To use an API, just click on the corresponding card.
-If you can't find what you're looking for in the off-the-shelf catalog, you can build it yourself by clicking the **Create a new API ** button.
+To use an API, click on the corresponding API card you want from the API store.
+If you can't find what you're looking for in the off-the-shelf API Store catalog, you can build it yourself by clicking the **Create a new API ** button.
 [Follow this tutorial to guide you through the API creation process.](https://developers.mindee.com/docs/build-your-first-document-parsing-api)

 ## API filtering by Locale